-The gasoline blending problem has also been addressed with several optimization tools.
-The main objective is to find the best way of mixing different intermediates products from the refinery and some additives in order to minimize blending cost subject to meeting the quality and demand requirements of different final products.
+In addition, the off-line blending problem, also known as blend planning has been addressed through several optimization tools.
+The main purpose here is to find the best way of mixing different intermediate products from the refinery and some additives in order to minimize the blending cost subject to meeting the quality and demand requirements of the final products.
 The term quality refers to meeting given product specifications.
-Rigby et al. (1995) discussed successful implementation of decision support systems for offline multi-period blending problems at Texaco.
+Rigby et al. (1995) discussed successful implementation of decision support systems for off-line multi-period blending problems at Texaco.
+Commercial applications such as Aspen BlendTM from AspenTech are also available for dealing with online blending optimization problems.
 Since these software packages are restricted to solving the blending problem, resource and temporal decisions must be made a priori either manually or by using a special method.

-To solve both sub-problems simultaneously, Glismann and Gruhn (2001) proposed a two-level optimization approach where a mixed-integer linear model (MILP) is utilized for the scheduling problem whereas a nonlinear model is run for the recipe optimization.
+To solve both sub-problems simultaneously, Glismann and Gruhn (2001) proposed a two-level optimization approach where a nonlinear model is used for the recipe optimization whereas a mixedinteger linear model (MILP) is utilized for the scheduling problem.
 The proposed decomposition technique for the entire optimization problem is based on solving first the nonlinear model aiming at generating the optimal solution of the blending problem, which is then incorporated into the MILP scheduling model as fixed decisions for optimizing only resource and temporal aspects.
 In this way, the solution of a large MINLP model is replaced by sequential NLP and MILP models.
-Jia and Ierapetritou (2003) proposed a solution strategy based on decomposing the overall refinery problem in three subsystems: (a) the crude-oil unloading and blending, (b) the production unit operations, and (c) the product blending and delivery.
-In order to solve each one of these sub-problems in the most efficient way, a set of mixed-integer linear models (MILPs)

-were developed, which take into account the main features and difficulties of each case.
+Jia and Ierapetritou (2003) proposed a solution strategy based on decomposing the overall refinery problem in three subsystems: (a) the crude-oil unloading and blending, (b) the production unit operations, and (c) the product blending and delivery (see Figure 1).
+The first sub-problem involves the crude oil unloading from vessels, its transfer to storage tanks and the charging schedule for each crude oil mixture to the distillation units.
+The second sub-problem consists of the production unit scheduling, which includes both fractionation and reaction processes.
+Reactions sections alter the molecular structure of hydrocarbons, in general to improve octane number, whereas fractionation sections separate the reactor effluent into streams of different properties and values.
+Lastly, the third sub-problem is related to the scheduling, blending, storage and delivery of final products.
+In order to solve each one of these sub-problems in the most efficient way, a set of mixed-integer linear models (MILPs) were developed, which take into account the main features and difficulties of each case.
 In particular, fixed product recipes were assumed in the third sub-problem, which means that blending decisions were not incorporated into this model.
-The MILP formulation was based on a continuous time representation and the notion of event points.
+The MILP formulation was based on a continuous time representation and on the notion of event points.
 The mathematical formulation proposed to solve each sub-problem involves material balance constraints, capacity constraints, sequence constraints, allocation constraints, demand constraints, and a specific objective function.
 Continuous variables are defined to represent flowrates as well as starting and ending times of processing tasks.
 Binary variables are principally related to allocation decisions of tasks to event points, or to some specific aspect of each sub-problem.

-To conclude, it is worth to mention that a variety of mathematical programming approaches are currently available to the short-term scheduling and blending problem.
-However, in order to reduce the inherent problem difficulty, most of them rely on special assumptions that generally make the solution inefficient or unrealistic for real world cases.
-Some of the common assumptions are: (a) fixed recipes for different product grades are predefined, (b) component and product flow-rates are known and constant and (c) all product properties are assumed to be linear.
-On the other hand, more general Mixed-Integer Non-Linear Programming (MINLP) formulations consider the majority of the problem features, but the complexity and the size of the model are greatly increased, making the problem intractable for large or even medium size problems.
-The major issue here is related to non-linear and non-convex constraints with which the computational performance strongly depends on the initial values and bounds assigned to the variables.
-Taking into account the principal weaknesses of the available mathematical approaches, the major goal of this work is to develop a novel mixed-integer linear programming (MILP) formulation for the simultaneous gasoline short-term scheduling and blending problem of oil refinery operations.
-Nonlinear property specifications based on variable and preferred product recipes can be effectively handled through the proposed iterative linear procedure, which allows the model to generate near-optimal solutions with modest computational effort.

-STANDARD REFINERY SYSTEM gasoline can yield 60-70% of refinery's profit!! fractionation and reaction product processes crude-oil crude-oil crude-oil storage comp. marine charging blend tanks stock crude other headers shipping tanks prod. units dist. finished units product tanks CRUDE OIL UNLOADING AND BLENDING PRODUCTION UNIT SCHEDULING PRODUCT BLENDING